joemoose/psiops/docs/playing.md

 *Momentum* is the tactical edge that separates a decisive operator from a hesitant one.
 Momentum builds as you progress through your mission and complete risky actions.

-You start each mission with **2 momentum points** and gain additional points by making successful *action rolls*.
-You can then spend your momentum points to change the outcome of your action rolls.
+You start each mission with **2 momentum points** and gain additional points by making a *complete* or *critical* success on any *action rolls*.
+You can then expend your momentum points to change the outcome of subsequent action rolls and events.

 ### Gain Momentum